Sports and Children with Special Needs

 Parents of special needs children should encourage participation in sports and physical activity in general.
 Don't approach sports as something they can't do, but rather guide them toward participating in sports in which they can succeed and have fun doing so.

-To ensure safety, first see to it that your child gets a complete physical exam to be certain that he or she is healthy enough to play the desired sport.
-Also make sure that the coach understands your child's disability and how it might affect the way he or she plays or takes instruction.
+See to it that your child gets a complete physical exam to be certain that he or she is healthy enough to play the desired sport.
+Also make sure that the coach understands your child's disability.
+He or she needs to know how it might affect the way your child plays or takes instruction.
 The coach needs to know how to properly communicate and work with your child to make sports participation the positive, safe, and healthy experience it should be.